joshfeldstein/joshfeldstein.github.io/_posts/2018-09-23-fall-sports-preview.markdown

 “Since it’s my first time on varsity, I’m just looking forward to the experience of it all, especially the matches and tournaments,” Vujevich said.

-The team has several key matchups to look out for during the season including games at home against Baldwin and Pine-Richland and games at Upper St. Clair and Bethel Park.
+The team has several key matchups to look out for during the season including matches at home against Baldwin and Pine-Richland and matches at Upper St. Clair and Bethel Park.
 They also have several selected dates for section doubles and section singles.

 “We have a lot of matches leading up [to sectional singles and doubles] that prepare us,” Vujevich said.
 “We make sure to work on things we need to do so that we don’t mess that up in the important matches.”